New Grad LPN Jobs Overview

 - Awards and honors.
 Whether it’s scholarships, honor society memberships, or other accolades, mentioning these can help your resume rise to the top.

 It’s also important to customize your resumes and cover letters for each position, making sure you match the requirements listed in the job ad.
 Hiring managers can tell whether you’re taking the time to apply for a specific role or simply sending out a generic resume and cover letter for a wide variety of roles.
-Also, be sure to highlight any specialized LPN certification you may have received, such as gerontology or hospice and palliative care, if you’re applying for a role in that particular area.
+Also, be sure to highlight any nursing certifications you may have received, such as gerontology or hospice and palliative care, if you’re applying for a role in that particular area.

-Interviewing for New Grad LPN Jobs
+Interviewing for LPN New Grad Jobs

 As a new grad, you might be a little nervous about going into your first interview.
 The best way to alleviate this fear is to prepare in advance by reviewing commonly asked LPN interview questions and thinking about how you might respond.
 Also, remember that this is your opportunity to ask questions, too, which will help you decide whether the job is right for you.